IBM-Cloud/terraform-provider-ibm/website/docs/d/cloudant.html.markdown

 * `features` (List of String) List of enabled optional features.
 * `features_flags` (List of String) List of feature flags.
 * `guid` (String) The `GUID` of the resource instance.
-* `include_data_events` (Boolean) Include `data` event types in events sent to IBM Cloud Activity Tracker with LogDNA for the IBM Cloudant instance.
+* `include_data_events` (Boolean) Include `data` event types in events sent to IBM Cloud Activity Tracker Event Routing for the IBM Cloudant instance.
 By default emitted events are only of the `management` type.
 * `plan` (String) The plan type of the instance.
 * `resource_controller_url` (String) The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource.
 * `resource_crn` (String) The CRN of the resource.
 * `resource_group_name` (String) The resource group name in which resource is provisioned.
 * `resource_name` (String) The name of the resource.
 * `resource_status` (String) The status of the resource.
 * `service` (String) The service type of the instance.
+Always `cloudantnosqldb`.
 * `status` (String) The resource instance status.
-* `throughput` (Map of Number) Schema for detailed information about throughput capacity with breakdown by specific throughput requests classes.
+* `throughput` (Map of Number) **Gen 1 only.** Schema for detailed information about throughput capacity with breakdown by specific throughput requests classes.
+Not populated for Gen 2 instances.
 * `version` (String) The vendor version.